RedHatOfficial/RedHatOfficial.github.io/README.md

 ### What about projects not on GitHub?

 This list is just for Red Hat contributions to projects hosted on GitHub.
-See https://community.redhat.com/software/ for more comprehensive listing of Red Hat's contributions to free and open source projects, regardless of where they are hosted.
+See https://community.redhat.com/software/ for a more comprehensive listing of Red Hat's contributions to free and open source projects, regardless of where they are hosted.

 ## Built with